 Wendy Sharp VIOLIN

 Award-winning violinist Wendy Sharp performs frequently as a recitalist and a chamber musician.
-In demand as a teacher and chamber music coach, she is on the faculties of the Yale School of Music and California Summer Music, and maintains a private studio.
+She is on the faculties of the Yale School of Music and California Summer Music, and maintains a private studio.
 For nearly a decade, Ms. Sharp was the first violinist and a founding member of the highly acclaimed Franciscan String Quartet.
 As a member of the quartet she toured the United States, Canada, Europe, and Asia, and was honored with many awards including first prize in the Banff International String Quartet Competition and the Press and City of Evian prizes at the Evian International String Quartet Competition.
-A native of the San Francisco Bay Area, she attended Yale University, graduating summa cum laude with distinction in music, and received her Master of Music degree from the San Francisco Conservatory of Music.
+A native of the San Francisco Bay Area, she attended Yale University, and received her Master of Music degree from the San Francisco Conservatory of Music.
 Ms. Sharp has served on the faculties of the Mannes College of Music, Dartmouth College, the San Francisco Conservatory of Music, and Choate Rosemary Hall.
 Ms. Sharp is currently the Director of Chamber Music at the Yale School of Music, where she has also served on the violin faculty since 1997.

 Sarah Adams VIOLA

 Ms. Adams is a frequent performer of chamber music in the New York area.
 She is the violist of the

 Cassatt Quartet, as well as a member of the New York Chamber Ensemble, the Sherman Chamber